 About the course

-The Taster Module scheme at St Augustine’s allows you to take a single 20 credit Introduction to Biblical Studies module from our undergraduate programme in theology, ministry and vocation without university accreditation.
+The autumn Taster Module scheme at St Augustine’s allows you to take a single 20 credit Introduction to Biblical Studies module from our undergraduate programme in theology, ministry and mission without university accreditation.
 However, most students on this scheme decide to enrol fully onto our undergraduate programme (i.e. with university accreditation) after successfully completing this module.

 This biblical studies course option is often used by people who are considering ordained or licenced ministry, but who are not yet on a church-sponsored ministerial programme and are unfamiliar with theological study.
 You are expected to undertake several hours of private study per week and to complete normally two assignments per module.

 For further details on this module see Revd Dr Alan Gregory talking about the class.

 You can choose to study this module either through Evening classes (6:30-9pm):

 Mondays at Southwark (*5, 12, 19, 26 September; 3, 10, 17, 31 October – reading week 24 October & 7, 14, 21 November); or